Last Updated on February 23, 2021

 - Ask the customer why the price is a stumbling block

-- Agree, so long as they meet these other terms
+- Agree, so long as the prospect meet these other terms

-- Ask what kind of a discount they’re looking for
+- Ask what kind of a discount in price they’re looking for

-- Tell them no, but with a good reason why
+- Tell the client – NO, but with a good reason why

-- Tell them yes, as long as they’re prepared to commit
+- Tell the client – YES, as long as they’re prepared to commit their business to you